keploy/community-blog/cmejxsvmu000z02l40nxl75bb.md

     When you're evaluating a testing tool, spend a few minutes scrolling through its GitHub repository.
 Are there recent commits?
 Fresh issues being discussed?
 People actually responding to questions?
 Dive into their community spaces—whether it's forums, Discord, or wherever developers hang out for that particular tool.

-2. **Make Sure Your Tools Actually Work Together**: Here's the thing that'll drive you absolutely crazy: a tool that works great in isolation but turns into a diva the moment you try to connect it to anything else.
+2. **Make Sure Your Tools Actually Work Together**: Here's the thing that you need to consider: a tool that works great in isolation but turns into a diva the moment you try to connect it to anything else.
 Before you fall in love with any tool, take it for a test drive with your actual setup.
 Does it plug into Jenkins without a fight?
 Can GitHub Actions trigger it without weird workarounds?
 Will it send results to your reporting dashboard, or will you be stuck copying and pasting test results.

 3. **Don't Get Blindsided by Compliance:**  If you're in healthcare, finance, or any other heavily regulated space, this isn't optional.
 Your testing tools need to meet GDPR, HIPAA, or whatever standards apply to your world.
 The good news?
 Open source tools often make compliance easier since you can actually inspect the code.
 Tools like OWASP ZAP can automatically hunt down security issues, which your auditors will definitely appreciate.